rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ## 5.2.31 Information covered by labels, etc.

 <a name="5.2.31.1">5.2.31.1</a> If any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later information, transcribe the later information.
-If the original details are visible or otherwise available, transcribe or give them in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.31.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.31.4)).
+If the original details are visible or otherwise available, always transcribe or give them in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.31.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.31.4)).

 >Example:
 >Publication statement: <CITE>New York : Perris & Browne, publishers of insurance maps, no. 13, Chambers Street, [1861?]</CITE>